AshDubey8/ashdubey/src/pages/blog/gpu-vs-vpu.md

 **Registers**: The fastest memory type.
 Each thread gets its own registers for local variables and intermediate results.

-## VPU Architecture: Purpose-Built for Video
+## VPU Architecture Purpose-Built for Video

 VPUs (Video Processing Units) are ASICs (Application-Specific Integrated Circuits) designed specifically for video tasks.
 They handle encoding, decoding, and image processing with remarkable efficiency.